labstack/echox/website/content/middleware/rate-limiter.md

 e.Use(middleware.RateLimiterWithConfig(config))
 ```

-NB: If you need to use a different store, just create one that implements the `Allow` method and pass it to RateLimiterConfig and you're good to go!
+Note: If you need to implement your own store, be sure to implement the RateLimiterStore interface and pass it to RateLimiterConfig and you're good to go!

 ## Configuration